raganwald/Katy/README.md

 Yes, but if you like jQuery and like Katy, you'll love [jQuery Combinators][jc].

 [jc]: https://github.com/raganwald/JQuery-Combinators

-## Calling a method by name is cool, but can you do more with Strings?

-Try `KT.installStringLambdas()`.
-The result is not to everybody's taste, but those who like it, like it a lot.

 ## What's with the naming conventions?